Looks like you love reading just as much as I do, as well as reviewing books on your blog.

 Once you are signed up for the service, IndieReader will send you a list of books and you can pick one that you like to read and review on Amazon and Goodreads.
 If a list has no book that interests you, you can wait for the next.

-I’ve been using this service for a few months and I got to read a couple of interesting books (Suzy Spitfire and Automaton Nation).
+I’ve been using this service for a few months and I got to read a couple of interesting books.
 The extra cash was nice, too.

 7. Other Book Reviewing Opportunities